microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ## Monitoring

 As site visitors are shown the beta menu item, events are recorded, and when the page resulting on their click is loaded, a separate event is recorded.
-Since each event is recorded individually by Application Insights, you have a snapshot of the distribution of opportunities to how many successful requests are made as a result of the menu item.
+Since each event is recorded individually by Application Insights.
+You have a snapshot of the distribution of opportunities to how many successful requests are made as a result of the menu item.

 ![Default events snapshot.](docs/media/default-snapshot.png)